brycesenz/freeform/README.md

   * Simply composing multi-model forms
   * Removing the ugliness of `accepts_nested_attributes_for`

 FreeForm is designed primarily with Rails in mind, but it should work on any Ruby framework.
-FreeForm is compatible with most form gems, including simpleform, formbuilder, and Ryan Bate's nested_form gem.
+FreeForm is compatible with most form gems, including simpleform, and formbuilder

+**FreeForm will not work with Ryan Bate's nested_form gem, but provides its own identical behavior**

 ## Installation